Raid Boss Overview – Tapu Bulu

 Best Throw Timing

-Ideal Moment
+Ideal Moment to Throw

-- Tapu Bulu finishes attack animation
+- The Pokémon finishes its attack animation

-- High accuracy
+- Improve accuracy

-- Better catch odds
+- Increase catch chances

 - Golden Razz Berry

-- Curveball
+- Curveball throw

-- Excellent Throw
+- Excellent throw (if possible)

-- Circle Lock Technique
+- Circle lock technique

-Beginner-Friendly Tip
+Beginner Tip

-If Excellent throws are hard:
+If Excellent throws feel difficult:

-- Aim for consistent Great throws first
+- Focus on consistent Great throws first

 Common Raid Mistakes Against Tapu Bulu